Giovi2004/NoSenseGenerator/README.md

 This will generate HTML reports in `target/site directory`.
 Open the `surefire-report.html` file in the browser.
 You will get an output like below image.

 ![Test Report HTML][test-screenshot]

+#### Building and previewing docs site locally

+Assuming [Jekyll] and [Bundler] are installed on your computer:

+1. Change your working directory to the `docs/pages` directory of your site.

+2. Run `bundle install`.

+3. Run `bundle exec jekyll serve` to build your site and preview it at `localhost:4000`.

+    The built site is stored in the directory `docs/pages/_site`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>